MohamedHajr/Kubernetes-Notes/application-lifecycle-management/README.md

 # 🛰 🛰 Application Lifecycle Management 🛰 🛰

 ### What is the Metrics Server and how does it works?
-The Metrics Server retreives metrics from each of the kuberentes Noeds and Pods, aggregates them and store them in memory. since each node has a kubelet, the kubelet contains a sub component called cAdvisor(container advisor) and its responsible for retreiving perfromance metrics from pods and exposing them through the kubelet api to be avaialble to Metrics Server
+It retreives metrics from each Node and Pod, aggregates them and store them in memory. since each node has a kubelet, each kubelet contains a sub component called cAdvisor(container advisor) which is responsible for retreiving perfromance metrics from pods and exposing them through the kubelet api to be avaialble to Metrics Server.

 ### What are the types of deployment stratgies?
 - Replace (Scale down to 0 then scale up to n replicas)
 - rolling updates (default one)(taking a replica down and bring one up, one by one)

 ### How does rolling updates works?
-it creates a new replica set under the hood and start scaling it, in case of a rollback it start scaling down the newly created replica set while scaling down the original replica set.
+it creates a new replica set under the hood and start scaling it, in case of a rollback it start scaling down the newly created replicaset while scaling down the original replicaset.

-### What is the syntax difference between defining enviroment variables as plain key value pairs, config maps, and secrets?
+### What are the ways to define environment varaibles?
 ![env](./images/env.png)

 ### Why do we need ConfigMaps?